AndreRudolph/impulsephp-doc/docs/installation.md

   </pre>
 </div>

 Lastly there are some changes to the webpack.config.js required.
-The call enableStimulusBridge must be commented out.

 <div>
   <div class="code-header">